 Behind this beautifully developed square, there is a sad history.
 When King Leopold II ordered the development of the city of Brussels including the Royal Square, he financed the massive renovation and expansion project with his private equity.
-Interestingly, now independent African country of Congo was the King’s private property – “Congo Free State” – before becoming a colony of Belgium later.
-Without even setting a foot into the country, the King made a fortune out of the rubber produced by the Congo Free State through the inhumane exploitation of its indigenous people as the rubber had become a highly profitable commodity with the growing automobile industry.
+Interestingly, the now independent African country of Congo was the King’s private property – “Congo Free State” – before becoming a colony of Belgium later.
+Without even setting foot into the country, the King made a fortune out of the rubber produced by the Congo Free State through the inhumane exploitation of its indigenous people as rubber had become a highly profitable commodity with the growing automobile industry.

-I don’t mean to be the Debbie Downer.
+I don’t mean to be Debbie Downer.
 But it’s also meaningful to take a moment to think about the dark history while enjoying this gorgeous place.
 If you are interested in the full story, check out this article.

 Explore What Interests You, Or Save for Another Day

 Next, I want to make three suggestions for you.
 Following my itinerary for one day above, I expect it’s about late afternoon.
-If you have only one day in Brussels, you can pick one of three options suggested below, depending on your interests.
+If you have only one day in Brussels, you can pick one of the three options suggested below, depending on your interests.
 For those lucky ones staying longer than a day in Brussels, you can put the rest on your list of what to do in Brussels in 2 days.